-No. Question Response 1.1 Name of policy/decision/service/ project/programme being assessed Introduction of 20mph speed limits in selected areas of Swindon 1.2 Summary of aims and objectives of the policy/decision/service/ project/programme Traffic speeds are a long standing concern in some parts of Swindon for their adverse impact on the local environment and for causing safety risks for vulnerable road users.
-Following consideration by Cabinet, Ward Councillors have been invited to submit applications to introduce 20mph speed limits in residential areas of their Wards where there is support from local residents.
-Following assessment against agreed criteria 20mph speed limits are now being introduced in a number of residential areas and villages.
+No. Question Response 1.1 Name of policy/decision/service/ project/programme being assessed Introduction of revised speed limits at Shrivenham Road, Highworth as a result of new housing development.
+1.2 Summary of aims and objectives of the policy/decision/service/ project/programme The introduction of this Traffic Regulation Order is a result of the recent construction of the new access road to a housing development for which an amended speed limit on Shrivenham Road was agreed at planning stage.
+The proposed speed restrictions are intended to promote the correct speed transitions for vehicles in advance of the new development access on Shrivenham Road, Highworth and promote safe speeds where there are likely to be additional pedestrian and vehicle movements.
 This involves a Traffic Regulation Order being introduced through a statutory process which includes a right to object.
 Those objections are considered and dealt with through the Cabinet Member Decision Note process as required in the Council Constitution.
 1.3 Who is affected by the policy/decision/service/ project/programme?
-(For example, employees/service users/supplier/contractor) All users of the highway in the areas to be selected for inclusion in the new speed limits - pedestrians of all types, cyclists and car users/drivers who travel along the roads in the area.
+(For example, employees/service users/supplier/contractor) All users of the highway in the area for inclusion in the new speed limits - pedestrians of all types, cyclists and car users/drivers who travel along the road.

 1.4 What involvement and consultation has been done in relation to this proposal?
-(For example, with relevant groups and stakeholders) The original policy on introducing 20mph speed limits was approved by Cabinet following a public consultation on the new Swindon Road Safety Strategy in 2022.
-Prior to the original application for each area Ward Councillors have carried out local consultation to judge the level of local support.
-The applications are stated to be reflecting the views/concerns expressed to them by the local community.
+(For example, with relevant groups and stakeholders) The original planning application for the new housing development has been consulted and approved through the statutory planning process - including the access arrangements at the new junction.
 The Traffic Regulation process has included informal consultation with local stakeholders followed by a statutory consultation on the proposed Traffic Regulation Order as required by the regulations.
 1.5 What are the arrangements for monitoring and reviewing the actual impact of the policy/funding activity/event?
 The new speed limits will be monitored through traffic surveys 6 months after implementation to assess levels of compliance with the new speed limits - and consider any additional measures required.